 As you all may know, I moved after 14 years in the first grade, to reading specialist for our school and literacy coaching for our newer teachers.
 So my mind is constantly thinking of books, word work and more.
-I created a resource a couple of years ago for myself and other teachers who were teaching guided reading, reader's workshop or writer's workshop.
-It's a resource to keep you organized and also to aide a tool for planning and and keeping track of all your students.
-It's one of my favorite packs.
+I created a resource a couple of years ago for myself and other teachers who were teaching guided reading, reader’s workshop or writer’s workshop.
+It’s a resource to keep you organized and also to aide a tool for planning and and keeping track of all your students.
+It’s a fan favorite favorite pack.

 Here is a VIDEO of what is included.
 It is made in both half sheet and full sheet versions.